Visa formalities and residence permit

 - evidence of adequate economic means

-- comprehensive medical insurance in case the foreign national does not have the right to public medical assistance in Italy thanks to bilateral agreements with their country of origin.
+- comprehensive medical insurance in case the foreign national does not have the right to public medical assistance in Italy as part of the bilateral agreements with their country of origin

 - evidence of living arrangements: hotel booking, declaration of hospitality given by an Italian or foreign citizen with regular residency in Italy